 Globally, social development focuses on the need to put people first in development processes.
 Social development is only about increasing people income but also empowering them to be independent and resist any form of exploitation such as corruption and physical harassment.
 The collaboration of NGOs, governments, civil society, and private sector promotes social development.
 Translation of research findings to social development actions influence increase to solutions for a quality life.
 Rulindo District is considered to be rural and has none of the urban water distribution systems found in larger cities, which are owned and operated by the national utility agency known as WASAC (Water and Sanitation Corporation).
 In contrast, the rural water systems are owned by Rulindo district government and are generally less complex, have simpler technology, and were built relatively recently.
-Residents of Rulindo district, 2013).
+Residents of Rulindo district currently obtain water from a variety of sources, including unimproved springs, streams, swamps, ponds, "no tariff" improved, "tariff" improved water points (Rulindo District, 2013).
 Social development in Rulindo district is ensured via different programs such as Vision 2020, Umurenge Program (VUP), Girinka Program, mutual health insurance, and the work of different NGOs, such as Water For People Projects.